justerhan/nuxt3-starter-codyhouse/README.md

     ```shell
     cd nuxt3-codyhouse-starter/
-    yarn dev
+    yarn install && yarn dev
     ```

 3.  **Open the source code and start editing!**

     Your site is now running at `http://localhost:3000`!

-    Open the `my-default-starter` directory in your code editor of choice and edit `src/pages/index.vue`.
+    Open the `nuxt3-codyhouse-starter` directory in your code editor of choice and edit `pages/index.vue`.
 Save your changes and the browser will update in real time!

-    By default, the codyhouse confetti button in `components/confetti-btn.vue` has been added as an example component.
+    By default, the codyhouse 'confetti button' component is included  as an example in `components/confetti-btn.vue`.
 You may want to delete this component and its corresponding SCSS file if you are not using it.

 4. **Importing a new codyhouse component**